browserengineering/book/book/animations.md

 * *Compile* GPU programs to run on the data structures.[^compiled-gpu]

 [^compiled-gpu]: That's right, GPU programs are dynamically compiled!
-This allows the programs to be portable across a wide variety of GPU implementations that may have very different instruction sets or acceleration tactics.
+This allows GPU programs to be portable across a wide variety of implementations that may have very different instruction sets or acceleration tactics.

 * *Execute* the raster into GPU textures.[^texture]